 - Weill Cornell Medicine in New York City provides a diverse urban, multicultural perspective with a focus on the interplay of numerous health disparities.
 Co-director Monika Safford, MD, who is based in Manhattan, is a lifelong disparities researcher with an active NIH and PCORI-funded research program in cardio-metabolic health disparities.

 - Cornell University is a world-class research institution known for the breadth and rigor of its curricula, and an academic culture dedicated to preparing students to be well-educated and well-rounded citizens of the world.
 Its faculty, staff and students believe in the critical importance of knowledge—both theoretical and applied—as a means of improving the human condition and solving the world’s problems.
-Co-director Avery August, PhD, based at Cornell’s Ithaca campus, is an immunologist who has been recognized for his work on the development of immune memory, and for strategies that may be used to treat asthma.
-He serves as Cornell’s Vice Provost for Academic Affairs, where he leads faculty recruitment and acts as a critical role model for early-career scientists.
+Co-directors based at Cornell’s Ithaca campus, Jamila Michener, PhD, Associate Professor in the Department of Government, studies the politics of poverty, race, and public policy in the United States, with an emphasis on Medicaid and health equity, and Jeff Niederdeppe, PhD, Professor in the Department of Communication, examines the mechanisms and effects of mass media campaigns, strategic health messages, and news coverage in shaping health behavior, health inequity, and social policy.